jfaccioni/clovars/README.md

 </p>

 ## Installation
 CloVarS requires **Python version 3.9+** in order to run.

-CloVarS can be installed in your Python environment with the command:
+You can install CloVarS in your Python environment with the command:
 ```shell
 pip install clovars
 ```